Business Plan Free Template

 Connect all your employees with our employee app

 Connecteam is user-friendly, easy to use and requires no training.
 Just download the app, add the company number and get started.
 Connecteam is available at a fixed monthly price, starting at just $29 a month, for up to 200 users.
-Sign up now to enjoy your free 14 day trial!
+Sign up now to enjoy the free plan!

 Connect your deskless workers with Connecteam's employee app

 A simple, powerful and affordable solution to manage non-desk employees.
-Try it yourself!Now
+Try it yourself!Start for free